HOW TO PLAN YOUR 2-DAY FLORENCE ITINERARY

 This piazza used to be the center of Florence’s political power for centuries, and from here, you have quite a few impressive buildings to look at.
 There is the grand Palazzo Vecchio, headquarters of the city government, and a city museum.

 After 10 am, this piazza gets filled with tons of other tourists, but it is still so much fun and worth it.

 You could visit the Palazzo Vecchio, but my guide actually recommended another place for admiring art.
 So, this is a good place to visit, but feel free to skip it with only two days in Florence.

 Total time: It depends on how closely you look at everything, but my guess is between 20 and 90 minutes (without the Palazzo Vecchio).

 Now about lunch… Maybe it is already time for lunch?
-The best restaurants are said to be on the other side of the river, but maybe you can grab something to eat as the day is going to be a long one!
-Close to Piazza della Signoria and the Uffizi Gallery is a street named Via Dei Neri.
+The best restaurants are said to be on the other side of the river, but maybe you can grab something to eat as the day will be a long one!
+Close to Piazza Della Signoria and the Uffizi Gallery is a street named Via Dei Neri.

 Florence is quite busy – at any time of the year.
 So make sure to buy skip-the-line tickets in advance to avoid wasting much time waiting.